-The geology of Kira falls under the Buganda-Toro system with Argillites (phylites and schist's) with basal quartzite's and amphibolites, which occur locally.
+The geology of Kira falls under the Buganda-Toro system with Argillites schist's) (phylites and with basal quartzite's and amphibolites, which occur locally.
 There are also some sections of undifferentiated gneisses including elements of partly granitite and metamorphosed formations. the With undulating terrain of flat-topped hills the valleys comprise regimes of natural drainage channels that drain in two basins of Lake Victoria and Lake Kyoga.
-These form administrative also boundaries.
+These administrative vallevs also form boundaries.
 The relief of the area has an influence on the current land uses and in places such as Bweyogerere and Kireka, topography is one of the major factors determining land use.
 Though with the increased urbanization land use activities seem not discriminate topography.